Myanmar charges Suu Kyi, giving legal basis to detain her | Law-Order

-The military announced Monday that it would hold power under a state of emergency for a year, and then hand power to the winner of elections.
-In response, Suu Kyi's party has called for nonviolent resistance, and scores of people in Yangon, Myanmar's largest city, honked car horns and banged on pots and pans on Tuesday night in a protest.
+In response to the coup, Suu Kyi's party has called for nonviolent resistance, and scores of people in Yangon, Myanmar's largest city, honked car horns and banged on pots and pans on Tuesday night in a protest.
 Supporters of the military have also staged demonstrations.

-Medical workers have also declared they won't work for the new military government in protest of the coup at a time when the country is battling a steady rise in COVID-19 cases with a dangerously inadequate health system.

 Suu Kyi had been a fierce critic of the army during her years in detention.
 But after her shift from democracy icon to politician, she worked with the generals and even defended their crackdown on Rohingya Muslims, damaging her international reputation.